sommaalessandra/IntelliFlowTwin/mobilityvenv/README.md

 2. **`startPhysicalSystem`**
    - Collects and filters data to be emulated by date.
-   - Activates the city emulation by initiating **hourly data transmission** from registered sensors.
+   - Activates the city emulation by initiating **hourly data transmission** from registered sensors to the IoT Agent.